Maths Recovery Curriculum

 High quality targeted interventions

 In KS1, interventions will be tailored to individual pupils both during and outside of maths lessons.
+This year, all KS1 pupils will also to be taking part in a 'Mastering Number Programme'.
+The aim of the programme is to ensure children leave KS1 with fluency in calculation and a confidence and flexibility with number.
 In KS2, interventions will be led within maths lessons to immediately address any misconceptions or gaps in learning.
 They will be specifically tailored by the teacher to respond to and meet the needs of the children within their class.